verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

     mysql-backup-20221025-180836
     ```

 3. Typically, the MySQL Helm charts are present inside the Verrazzano platform operator.
-Retrieve the charts to a local directory.
+Retrieve the charts to a local directory called `mysql-charts`.

     ```shell
     $ mkdir mysql-charts